 Children must be taught that it is not only important to look for cars and other obstacles, but to also think and listen when out walking.
 This means children should never wear earbuds or earphones, talk on the phone, or text while they are walking.
 All of these are distractions that take their focus away from what is going on around them.
 Children should also be taught that alleyways and driveways are also places vehicles enter and exit, so these should be treated liked roads, as well.

 Kids should be taught to listen for vehicles in addition to watching out for them.
 For example, a child may want to cross a road that is hilly.
 He or she may not be able to see what is over the crest of the hill, but can likely hear if there is a vehicle approaching.
 That is another indicator as to whether or not the road is safe to cross.Develop Skills Before Walking Alone

 There are three main skills children need before walking alone in San Francisco.
 They must be able to choose a safe route, particularly when they will need to cross the street.
 They must also be able to accurately assess a vehicle’s speed so they can determine whether they have enough time to cross.
 Lastly, they must be able to identify gaps in traffic, and whether they are safe or unsafe to use to cross.Was Your Child Hurt?
 Call Our San Francisco Child Pedestrian Accident Lawyers

 Seeing your child hurt in a traffic accident can be devastating.
 If your child has been injured as a pedestrian, it is not only difficult for the entire family, it is often costly, too.
 You may be able to file a claim for the child’s medical expenses and other losses, but you should speak to a child pedestrian accident attorney in San Francisco before you file.
-At Willoughby Brod, LLP, we fight for the rights of children and their parents and aggressively pursue the compensation they deserve.
+At the Brod Law Firm, we fight for the rights of children and their parents and aggressively pursue the compensation they deserve.
 To speak to one of our attorneys, call today at (800) 427-7020 for a free consultation.